lidofinance/lido-improvement-proposals/LIPS/lip-32.md

 ## Failure Modes

-- Missing the prolongation window or exhausting prolongations causes expiry; the **Pre-Expiration Offset** provides buffer time for DAO Ops to deploy a replacement.
+- Missing the prolongation window or exhausting prolongations causes expiry; the **Expiration Buffer** provides buffer time for DAO Ops to deploy a replacement.
 - If `seal_all()` cannot complete, the committee should use `seal_some()` to seal the subset that can be sealed.